 ADMINISTRATIVE SUPPORT

 The President’s Office will provide appropriate administrative support to the council.
-Assistance will include: designating a person to take notes, preparing and distributing agendas, attending meetings and preparing minutes, and providing a depository of the meeting notes and materials.
+Assistance will include: designating a person to take notes, preparing and distributing agendas, attending meetings and preparing minutes, and providing a repository of the meeting notes and materials.

 DISSEMINATION OF INFORMATION